 The degree of our joy in trial is “all.”
 We should see no trial that comes into our lives as an exception.
 God places all trials into our lives for a purpose.
-Instead of complaining about our troubles, we rejoice in them in a total point of view.
+Instead of complaining about our troubles, we rejoice in them from a total point of view.
 Christians should not divide life into enjoyable and not enjoyable experiences.
 Everything that comes into our lives as Christians is a point of joy.

-“Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God” (Hebrews 12:1-2).
+“Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight and the sin which so easily ensnares us, and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God” (Hebrews 12:1-2).

 It is important to distinguish “joy” from happiness.
 Happiness depends on positive circumstances to happen to us.
 “Happiness” comes from a root that means circumstance.
 “Happen” has the same root as “happiness.”
 When we face severe circumstances, we cannot be happy because the circumstances are not good.
-However, we can have joy in adverse circumstance because we know that God has a plan for our lives.
-Joy is the inner animation of our soul independent of circumstance and situation.
+However, we can have joy in adverse circumstances because we know that God has a plan for our lives.
+Joy is the inner animation of our soul, independent of circumstance and situation.
 We have no regrets because we know we are in God’s plan.